PhilippeChab/nwscript-ee-language-server/README.md

 - Install Node.js 24 (the version in `.nvmrc`).
 With nvm, run `nvm install` and `nvm use` in the project root.
 - Invoke `npm install -g yarn@1.22.22 @vscode/vsce` to install Yarn Classic and the VS Code packaging tool.
 - In the project root directory, invoke `yarn install --frozen-lockfile`.
 The postinstall script also installs the client and server dependencies using their committed lockfiles.
+- Install `clang-format` and make it available on PATH (or set `CLANG_FORMAT` to its absolute path) for the packaged-server integration tests.
-- Run `yarn compile`, `yarn test`, and `yarn build` to type-check, test, and bundle the extension.
+- Run `yarn compile`, `yarn lint`, `yarn test`, and `yarn build` to type-check, test, and bundle the extension.
 CI uses the same Node and Yarn versions.
 - In the project root directory, invoke `vsce package` which will produce a .vsix file.
 - To install, in VS Code on the extension pane, click on the three dots at the top right then select `Install From VSIX` and navigate to the package you just produced.